google/WebFundamentals/src/content/en/ilt/pwa/lab-scripting-the-service-worker.md

 ### 5.2 Move the service worker

-Move the service worker into the __app/below__ directory and update the service worker URL in the registration code. <a href="tools_for_pwa_developers.md#unregister">Unregister the service worker</a> and refresh the page.
+Move the service worker into the __app/below__ directory and update the service worker URL in the registration code. <a href="tools-for-pwa-developers#unregister">Unregister the service worker</a> and refresh the page.

 The console shows that the scope of the service worker is now __localhost:8080/service-worker-lab/app/below/__.